-The soft, chewy traditional Japanese rice cake is a tasty way to celebrate 2020.
+The soft, chewy traditional Japanese rice cake is a tasty way to celebrate the new year.

-As 2019 comes to a close, people worldwide will soon welcome 2020 with spectacular firework shows and glasses of Champagne.
+As this year comes to a close, people worldwide will soon welcome the new year with spectacular firework shows and glasses of Champagne.

 Mochi is a Japanese rice cake made of mochigome, glutinous rice, pounded into a paste.
 Originally used as an offering during religious ceremonies in centuries past, mochi has been enjoyed as a New Year’s treat since Japan’s Heian Period (794-1185).